Bailiff of Jersey: Guardian of the constitution

 The Bailiff is the official channel of communication between the island authorities and the UK Government, though this has altered since the development of ministerial government and the creation of the role of Chief Minister.

 The Bailiff is also the keeper of the island's Royal Mace the custodian of the island's seal, first granted by Edward I in 1279.

 President of the Licensing Assembly

 The Bailiff presides over the Licensing Assembly, the remains of a body which once exercised considerable administrative authority, but now only has the powers to grant alcohol licences.
 Lord Carswell's review in 2009 recommended that the Bailiff should remain the president of Licensing Assembly.
+The Licensing Assembly will be replaced with a new regulatory regime when the Alcohol Licensing (Jersey) Law 2026 is brought into force.

 Licensor of public entertainment

 Many types of public entertainment can only take place by permission of the Bailiff.
 This is done in consultation with public services and standards of public decency.
 Since 1987, an advisory panel appointed by the States Assembly has delegated authority in the name of the bailiff who is not involved in any respect with the decision-making process.

 The Carswell review noted that 'It is recognised generally that this is an executive function which it is not appropriate for the Bailiff to carry out, and successive Bailiff have wished to be relieved of it'.

 The last Bailiff to make extensive use of censorship powers, on advice of a consultative committee, was Sir Peter Crill.
 In 1992, he refused permission for a visiting amateur theatre group to perform Howard Brenton's play Christie in Love and required changes to the staging of a production of Shakespeare's Coriolanus by the Tricycle Theatre Company to prevent an actor's naked buttocks being visible to the audience.
 The Monty Python film 'Life of Brian' was deemed suitable only for islanders over 18, which led to the production company refusing to let it be shown in Jersey.